MurgrayDJ/MurgrayDJ/README.md

 - 👋 Hi, I’m @MurgrayDJ
-- 👀 I’m interested in fullstack development.
+- 👀 I’m interested in full-stack development.
-- 🌱 I’m currently learning to build responsive websites using Ruby on Rails
+- 🌱 I’m currently studying for the AWS Certified Cloud Practioners certification.
-- 🧠 I just finished studying (for now) JavaScript, HTML, and CSS.
+- 🧠 I just finished studying (for now) Spring MVC.

 <!---
 MurgrayDJ/MurgrayDJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.